etruel/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel@gmail.com

 == Changelog ==
+= 1.8.5 =
+* Removed the notices of SimplePie about 'Duplicate Class' on the 'Check Feeds before Save'.

 = 1.8.4 Nov 21, 2017 =
 * Added some filters on checking fields when saves a campaign.
 * Added the (previously ignored) force feed option when checks a feed and save campaigns.